Migrate to a New Embedding Model with Zero Downtime in Qdrant

 A good practice is to always ensure that both operations succeed.
 Any errors need to be handled on the client side.
 You could store errors in a log or “dead letter queue” for later processing.
 Transient errors can be retried at a later time.
 Other errors need to be analyzed and addressed accordingly.

-If instead of update services, you have a monolithic application, you need to modify your application code to write to both collections simultaneously during the transition period.
+If you have a monolithic application instead of update services, you need to modify your application code to write to both collections simultaneously during the transition period.
 In your code, where you handle the embedding of the documents, you should add the logic to write to both collections.

 Note that the method outlined in this tutorial only works for upsert operations.
 For example, a delete operation would fail on the new collection if a point does not exist yet, and that point would later be erroneously added by the migration process.
 If you use one of the following methods to modify points in your collection, you will need to pause those operations during the migration or implement additional logic to handle them:

-Please refer to the documentation of the SDK you are using, or the HTTP/gRPC definitions, for the exact method names, as they may vary between languages.
+Refer to the documentation of the SDK you are using, or the HTTP/gRPC definitions, for the exact method names, as they may vary between languages.

 After making these changes, you will be in a dual-write mode, where any change is written to both the old and new collection.
 This allows you to keep both collections up-to-date during the migration process.